-If a member's PCP ends his or her participation in the network, Moda Health will inform the member and provide instructions on how to change the PCP.
+If a member's PCP ends their participation in the network, Moda Health will inform the member and provide instructions on how to change the PCP.

-13.5 If a member is not satisfied with the Plan, how can an appeal or complaint be filed?
+13.5 If a member is not satisfied with the policy, how can an appeal or complaint be filed?